advent2024

 }

-5. Garden Assembly: Connecting Segments Across Lines
+5. Step 4: Assembling the Garden Across Lines

 pub(super) fn parse_garden(input: &str) -> Garden {